Jean-Paul Faguet

-Jean-Paul Faguet is Professor of the Political Economy of Development at the London School of Economics and Political Science and author or editor of five books and many academic and news articles, including Is Decentralization Good for Development?
+Jean-Paul Faguet is professor of the political economy of development at the London School of Economics and Political Science (LSE) and author or editor of six books and many academic and news articles, including Is Decentralization Good for Development?
 Perspectives from Academics and Policy Makers, and Decentralization and Popular Democracy: Governance from Below in Bolivia, which won the Political Science Association’s W.J.M.
 Mackenzie award for best political science book of 2012.
 He has advised the governments of numerous developing countries, as well as the World Bank, Inter-American Development Bank and the United Nations on local government reforms, poverty alleviation programs, decentralization, and the design of social investment funds.
-He is ranked amongst the global top five percent of economics authors according to RePEc (Research Papers in Economics).
+He is ranked amongst the global top 0.5% of social scientists according to the Social Science Research Network, and the global 1% of economics authors according to RePEc (Research Papers in Economics).